 The AIChE Student Section is affiliated with the American Institute of Chemical Engineers.
 This organization provides professional networking and resources to undergraduate and graduate students in ChE.

 The faculty advisor is Dr. David R. Wagner.

 International Society for Pharmaceutical Engineering

 The ISPE Student Section is affiliated with the International Society for Pharmaceutical Engineering.

 The faculty advisor is Dr. Katy Kao.

 Materials Advantage is a national organization that acts as the student chapter for 4 different materials related professional socieities:

-By joining Materials Advantage, the student has access to the networking, professional resources, and scholarships of all 4 national organizations.
-On campus, the Materials Advantage club hosts social events and professional development.
+By joining Materials Advantage, students has access to the networking, professional resources, and scholarships of all 4 national organizations.
+On campus, Materials Advantage hosts social events and professional development.
 The students are active in the local ASM professional section which hosts monthly dinner meetings, which provide great opportunities to learn more about materials engineering in local industry and network with working engineers.

 The faculty advisor is Dr. Richard Chung.